cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 For school events, specific Cultuurkuur-related labels are mandatory.
 There are 3 different types of Cultuurkuur-related labels:

-1. **Target group labels** are used to specify if the if event is for students or for teachers.
+1. **Target group labels** are used to specify whether the event is for students or for teachers.
 2. **Subject labels** are used to define the learning objective of the school event.
 3. **Education level labels**